 At first glance, you might be thinking, “What?”
-But hear me out before you scroll right on by this recipe.
+However, hear me out before you scroll right on by this recipe.

 Jugging is an older method of food preservation.
 It lost popularity during the 20th century.
-But just for knowledge’s sake, jugging is when a person hunts for game.
+However, just for knowledge’s sake, jugging is when a person hunts for game.

 Then they bring that animal or fish home and place it in an earthenware pot or casserole dish.
 Then they cover the meat in gravy, broth, or even the animal’s own blood.
 Finally, the dish is sealed.